Frequently Asked

 - Two Trust Funds: The Gap Fund operates as one initiative organized around two multi-donor trust funds, one managed by the EIB and the other one managed by the World Bank.
 The Gap Fund structure ensures strong partnerships and coordinated governance and implementation.

 - Partnerships: Regular exchange between partners including donors, implementing agencies, cities, and other actors will be facilitated through the Gap Fund Partnership Forum.
+It serves as a platform for ideation, sharing experiences, expertise and exchanging information.
+In addition, it strengthens collaboration between the Gap Fund and key actors in the city climate finance sectors.
+It aims to inform and guide the overall strategy and direction of the Gap Fund.

 - Implementation coordination: EIB-WB collaboration includes: (i) joint outreach, communication and knowledge-sharing activities carried out in partnership with cities networks and other key partners, (ii) a “one gap fund” website offering information on both Gap Fund MDTFs and the ability for cities to submit their expression of interest to the Gap Fund, and (iii) coordination mechanisms for the WB and EIB to screen Expression of Interests and agree on further processing by either of the two MDTFs.